swagtop/bevy-flake/README.md

 ---

-**bevy-flake** wraps `cargo` in a shell script that sets the appropriate `RUSTFLAGS` for the context you are compiling in, swaps out the linker and provides the needed libraries for the target system.
+**bevy-flake** wraps `cargo` in a shell script that:
+  * sets the appropriate `RUSTFLAGS` for the context you are compiling in.
+  * swaps out the linker for the specific target you are compiling for.
+  * provides the correct libraries needed for the target system.
 ```
                                 ╭────────────────╴ cargo ╶────────────────╮
                                 │                                         │